Brunoengi/Brunoengi/README.md

 ### Hi there 👋

-I'm a Civil Enginner and Software Developer, working on create computacional enginner solutions in agreement current standarts (NBR - Norma Brasileira/Brazilian Standart), applied to civil engineering.
-My field of research is numeric methods, finite elements, finite volums and finite differences.
-I developed public and private repositories applied to various areas of structural engineering, such as reinforced concrete, prestressed concrete, shallow and deep foundations, geotechnical testing.
-I am currently a scholarship holder in the master's degree on computational modeling with a research line in computational mechanics.
-On my undergraduate and master's degrees, I studied civil engineering and programming all together.
+I'm a Civil Engineer and Software Developer focused on creating computational engineering solutions aligned with current Brazilian standards (NBR).
+My field of research includes numerical methods, finite elements, finite volumes, and finite differences.

+I have developed both public and private repositories applied to several areas of structural engineering, such as reinforced concrete, prestressed concrete, shallow and deep foundations, and geotechnical testing.

+I recently completed my Master's degree in Computational Modeling, with a research focus on computational mechanics.
+Throughout both my undergraduate studies and my master's program, I studied civil engineering and programming side by side.

 I am open to collaborate with open source projects, private projects, or projects that generate patents.